j-santana-dev/itguynextdoor.github.io/site/content/en/blog/intro-to-reinforcement-learning.md

 Okay, let's get started!

 ## Introduction
-In order to understand what Reinforcement Learning is, we can imagine a child learning to walk.
-The child tries to stand up and walk, but it falls.
-It tries again and again until it can finally walk.
-The child is learning by trial and error.
-This is the same way RL works.

-Talking in more technical terms, the child would be **the agent** (the bot), the action of standing up and walking would be **the policy**, the reward would be **the ability to walk** and the **environment** would be the floor.

-These four concepts are the basis of RL.
+Reinforcement Learning can be understood by imagining a child learning to walk.
+Just like the child, an RL agent (or bot) learns through trial and error.
+The child is the **agent**, and its current situation is the **state**.
+The **action** of standing up and walking is the **policy** the child follows.
+The **reward** for the child is the ability to walk, and the **environment** is represented by the floor on which the child practices.
+In this way, RL mimics the process of learning by taking actions, observing the outcomes, and adjusting its behavior to achieve the best results, just like a child learning to walk step by step.

-## What is Reinforcement Learning?
+## What is Reinforcement Learning (RL)?
-Reinforcement Learning is a type of Machine Learning that allows an **agent** to learn by trial and error through interaction with an **environment** in an iterative way.
+Reinforcement Learning (RL) is a subset of Machine Learning where an agent learns through trial and error by interacting with its environment in a iterative way.

-The agent receives rewards and penalties for its actions.
-This way, it learns to achieve a goal in an uncertain, potentially complex environment.
-This process happens in a loop and the agent tries to maximize the reward it receives with no supervision or human intervention.
+During this process, the agent receives rewards or penalties based on its actions.
+By experiencing several outcomes, the agent gradually learns to achieve specific goals in an uncertain and often complex environment.
+RL relies in its ability to learn without any external supervision or human intervention.

-In RL, the agent learns from "experience" and tries to capture the best possible knowledge to make the best possible decision.
+In RL, the agent's aim is to continuously gather knowledge from its "experiences" and make decisions that maximize the rewards it receives.

 ## Concepts
 Taking into account the previous paragraphs, we can define some basic concepts of RL: